 Create a reward program for punctual employees.

 Offer rewards—whether an extra day off or a $50 gift certificate to a popular restaurant—for employees who show up on time to work every day for, say, six months straight.
-This reinforces that being punctual is a key workplace goal.
+Those who are chronically late will not be rewarded in this program.
+This could help reinforce that being punctual is a key workplace goal.

 However, you will need to track punctuality carefully if you’re offering such rewards to avoid being accused of errors or favoritism.